zzzprojects/learn-orm/tutorials/visual-studio/overview.md

 As of Visual Studio 2010, the Professional edition is the entry-level commercial edition of Visual Studio.

- - Previously, a more feature restricted Standard edition was available.)[61]
+ - Previously, a more feature restricted Standard edition was available.
  - It provides an IDE for all supported development languages.
  - MSDN support is available as MSDN Essentials or the full MSDN library depending on licensing.
  - It supports XML and XSLT editing and can create deployment packages that only use ClickOnce and MSI.